sanjan-achar/Aerophilia/orgAERO22-main/README.md

 NOTE: The API key for the database has been removed from the `google-services.json` file for security reasons.
 Please configure with your own database.

-## Contributing

-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.

-2. Create a new branch.

-3. Make your changes and commit them.

-4. Push your changes to your forked repository.

-5. Submit a pull request.